magne4000/universal-middleware/docs/helpers/pipe.md

 # Pipe
-The `pipe` functions composes a sequence of middlewares into a single middleware.
+The `pipe` function combines multiple middleware into one.
-It takes an array of middleware functions and returns a new middleware function that applies the input middleware functions in sequence to a given request and context.
+It takes an array of middleware and returns a new middleware that processes a request and context through each middleware in sequence.

 ## Usage